 In fact, Tibetans consider the mountain so holy that no one dares offend the divine by attempting to climb it.
 Mount Kailash seems to be the perfect location for the crown chakra because, both physically and non-physically, through grandeur and sacredness, the mountain acts as the Earthly embodiment of connection to spirit.

-When Blocked or Out of Balance
+What Happens When Your Crown Chakra is Blocked or Out of Balance

 If the crown chakra is out of balance or plagued by stuck energy, a range of emotional cues can act as red flags pointing in the direction of the problem.
 Common indicators of trouble with the crown chakra include difficulty meditating, difficulty feeling connected, and spiritual disinterest, as well as boredom, feeling antsy with the mundane, not feeling connected to one’s purpose or wisdom, or desiring complete isolation.